Selling at Certified Farmers Market

 |CPC turned in at Ag Commissioner's||$69|

 Work with the market manager(s) where you would like to sell here is a list of certified farmers markets in Sonoma County.

-- You might also be interested in this publication: The New Farmers' Market 2nd Edition by Sustainable Agriculture Research & Education (SARE)
+- The New Farmers' Market 2nd Edition by Sustainable Agriculture Research & Education (SARE)

 If you also make value-added product from your produce you would want to sell your product in the certified section of the market as long as it meets the requirements for non-certifiable ag products listed below.